Murders of Nathan O'Brien, Kathryn Liknes, and Alvin Liknes: Background

 Douglas Garland was the brother-in-law of Alvin's son Allen.
-Prior to the murders he had been convicted for running a meth lab on the rural property he lived on with his parents, and had used the stolen identity of a teenager who died in a car crash in Cardston to evade the law throughout the 1990's.
-Garland had worked with the two after Alvin Liknes hired him to do wiring for a pump that Alvin and Allen were working on.
-Alvin was an inventor and had patented several designs since the 1970's.
+Prior to the murders he had been convicted for running a meth lab on the rural property he lived on with his parents, and had used the stolen identity of a teenager who died in a car crash in Cardston to evade the law throughout the 1990s.
+Garland had worked with Alvin and Allen after when he was hired to do wiring for a pump that they were working on.
+Alvin was an inventor and had patented several designs since the 1970s.
 Garland had slightly altered the patent they had been working on and believed that he should have been included as one of the inventors, but Liknes disagreed.
 This, along with Garland being let go in 2007 caused him to develop a grudge against Alvin.
 When he learned that Alvin was planning on moving away he decided to act on his grudge.
 Police later found that Garland had searched up incriminating things such as "how to kill without emotion", "force needed for concussion" and "most painful torture".
 On the day of the murder, 5 year old Nathan O'Brien chose to see his grandparents with his mom over a visit to the zoo.
 His grandparents, Kathryn and Alvin Liknes had bought a house in Edmonton and were hosting an estate sale on the day.
 Afterwards, Nathan asked if he could sleep-over at his grandparents to which his mother agreed.
-Initially his mother and one year old brother also stayed, but after the one year old woke up during the night, his mother decided to drive him home leaving Nathan asleep with his grandparents.
+Initially his mother and one-year-old brother also stayed, but after the one year old woke up during the night, his mother decided to drive him home leaving Nathan asleep with his grandparents.

 Murder

 Many of the details of the murders remain unknown as Garland has remained silent since his incarceration.
-Sometime between Nathan's mother leaving the house and her return, Garland used a drill to access the house through a side door and then disabled the home’s router.
+Sometime between Nathan's mother leaving the house and her return, Garland used a drill to access the house through a side door and then disabled the home's router.
 Alvin was sleeping in the master bedroom and Kathryn and Nathan were sleeping in the front bedroom.
 Garland attacked the three and beat them until they were incapacitated and bloody.
 Evidence was presented in court showing that Garland attempted to clean blood off the floor using a mop before dragging the victims to his pickup truck and driving them to his rural property.
 There he murdered all three victims, likely after extended torture.
 DNA evidence found on multiple pieces of evidence including a hacksaw, meat hooks, and the shoes Garland was wearing when he was first arrested, matched the three victims.
 The theory presented by the Crown was that Garland then burned the bodies near his shed to dispose of them.